Custom Parameters

 This parameter receives an integer bigger or equal than 0.

-The default is 0 for single instances.
-For clusters, the default is the number of standby nodes
+The default is 0 for single Service Instances.
+For cluster Service Instances, the default is the number of standby

 enabled 4 more are added to the WAL senders.